Can You Rehydrate Jerky? Methods and Tips

 Microwave Method (Quickest Method)

 Place your jerky in a container and add enough water to cover it a bit—microwave it for 30 seconds to 1 min or until it is soft.
+You can microwave the jerky at one-minute intervals, checking the texture at each stage.
 Then, remove the meat from the water.
+Using a microwave is quick, easy, and efficient, but care must be taken not to overheat the jerky.

 Tip: Ensure the container is not airtight, as steam will need to escape.